radical-collaboration/PaleoSTeHM/README.md

 !git clone https://github.com/radical-collaboration/PaleoSTeHM.git
 ```

-4. Open Google Drive and navigate to the newly created PaleoSTeHM repo.
-Go to the tutorial you would like to run (i.e. /PaleoSTeHM/Tutorials/1.introduction/introduction.ipynb) right click and select "run from Google Colab"
+3. Open Google Drive and navigate to the newly created PaleoSTeHM repo.
+Go to the tutorial you would like to run (i.e. /PaleoSTeHM/Tutorials/1.introduction/introduction.ipynb) right click and select "run from Google Colab".